amrdesai/csharp-qna/README.md

 In C#, it is possible to inherit fields and methods from one class to another.
 Inheritance concepts are divided into two categories:
 - Base Class (parent) - the class being inherited from
-- Derived Class (child) - the class that inherits from another class
+- Derived Class (child) - the class that inherits from another class To inherit from a class, use the : symbol.
 #### Example
 ```c#
 class Vehicle  // base class (parent)